Adult study tips for veterans

 As a veteran, transitioning from military life to civilian life can be a challenging experience.
 For many, the pursuit of higher education can be a fulfilling and meaningful path towards a successful civilian career.
 However, returning to study as an adult learner comes with its own unique set of challenges.

-For one-on-one support during this exciting journey, reach out to the RSL Veterans’ Employment Program.
+For one-on-one support during this exciting journey, sign up to an RSL Employment Program.
 From career mapping to financial assistance, there’s lots of ways we can help.
 Scroll to the bottom of the article to read more.

 In the meantime, this article provides tips on how to succeed in education after service and make the most out of your academic journey.